-My son recently published his first book.
-The book is about chess.
-And not just chess in general, but on one single opening.
+My son recently wrote his first book.
+The book is about chess, and not just chess in general, but on one single opening.
 We’ve had some people ask why he chose to write a book on one specific chess opening.
 I think he explains it really well in his introduction so if you want to know, just check out his introduction (available here on Amazon).
+Here are some lessons we learned from self-publishing a book.

 First, I’m amazed at what a child can do when he is doing something he’s passionate about.